Your money-making expert. Financial journalist, TV and radio personality.

-We could all do with cutting our household expenditure, so we’ve come up with 50 easy ways you can save money in your home.
-Starting with these tiny changes to everyday life, you will notice a difference.
+We could all do with cutting our household expenditure, so we’ve come up with 51 easy ways you can save money in your home.
+By making these tiny changes in your everyday life, you will notice a big difference.
 Start by having a go at just half of them and you’re bound to save a healthy amount!

 Forking out for ‘miracle’ cleaners that don’t work is a pain.
 But there’s no need – have a go with an old-style cleaner instead.
-White vinegar unblocks sinks, remove limescale and clean your worktops.
+White vinegar unblocks sinks, removes limescale and cleans your worktops.
 All you need to do is mix it with a bit of water and a few drops of essential oil to mask the smell.

 Bicarbonate of soda works on descaling teacups and teapots, gets rid of smells in your fridge and is a great microwave cleaner.
 For cleaning, just make a paste with a small amount of water, or mix with water and leave to soak for descaling.
 These products are much cheaper than ‘miracle’ cleaning products, and are usually just as effective!